Self-Employed and Gig Economy Workers in Pension Crisis

 Self-employed UK professionals are the group most at risk of losing their savings if something goes wrong, yet so few have bought protection products.

-Drewberry experts are available to offer impartial advice for self-employed professionals with all their protection and financial planning needs including self employed sickness insurance, life insurance and personal pension advice.
+Drewberry specialists are available to offer impartial advice for self-employed professionals with all their protection and financial planning needs including self employed sickness insurance, life insurance and personal pension advice.